kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201908 answers.md

 There are two main forms of polymorphism in type systems:

 1. Parametric polymorphism: This is a form of polymorphism in which a function or data type is generic and can operate on values of different types.
 This is often achieved through the use of type variables.
 For example, in the programming language Java, the ArrayList class is a parametrically polymorphic data type, allowing it to store elements of any type.
+They can then work with infinitely many types

 THIS MEANS THAT FUNCTIONS AND TYPES CAN WORK WITH MORE TYPES.
 I.e **Generics**